Back in Amsterdam.

-After getting to Dublin Airport at 4:30 in the morning to catch our flight at 6,
+After getting to Dublin Airport at 4:30 in the morning to catch my flight at 6,

-We caught the complimentary shuttle bus service by Ramada Hotel and when we arrived we were told that we were upgraded to a deluxe room on the highest room floor!
+I caught the complimentary shuttle bus service by Ramada Hotel and when I arrived and was told that I was upgraded to a deluxe room on the highest room floor!

 Every single member of the staff was friendly, very professional and seemed to go the extra mile for their customers.

-We even got to check into our room when we arrived at around 11AM which was much earlier than I expected (3PM), So we got the chance to relax before going out on our full day of exploration.
+I even got to check into our room when we arrived at around 11AM which was much earlier than I expected (3PM), So I got the chance to relax before going out on a full day of exploration.

-Not to forget, we got the most amazing view of the city and the nearby park from our room.
+Not to forget, I got the most amazing view of the city and the nearby park from my room.

 If you'd like to go there, make sure to book an appointment slot (which opens a month before your intended date), as they only accept online bookings from 9AM - 3:30PM on the daily.